Icy Health

 The most common reason for mastitis is blockage of a milk duct.
 Other reasons might include:

-1. Improper drainage: When there is an improper drainage of milk it can lead to the backup of milk.
-This can be because of less feeding time for the baby.
+1. Improper drainage: When milk is improperly drained, it can lead to a backup.
+This can be because the baby has less feeding time.
 The bacteria present in milk can cause an infection.

 2. Bacteria transfer Some bacteria from your skin and baby’s mouth to the milk ducts through a cracked nipple.